 Fiji is a favourite Pacific destination for many, many.
 Not mine, I’m afraid.
 Our one-day-excursion to Suva was an organised tour, meaning we stopped by several hotels along the way.
 Most of them were undoubtedly beautiful, but all were relatively secluded, a good ways from anything resembling a town or even village.

 Would I consider returning to Fiji in the future?
 I could be persuaded.
 I hear the Yasawa islands are absolutely stunning.
 And now that my baby is no longer a baby, but a rambunctious 8-year-old, those roaches would be much less intimidating.

-Disclaimer: This post is brought to you in cooperation with our friends at Flight Centre.
+Disclosure: This post is brought to you in cooperation with Flight Centre.
+As always, every word, every opinion is mine, all min.